btakita/rr/README.md

 stub(subject).foo
 subject.foo(1)
 subject.should have_received.foo(1)
-subject.should have_received.bar # this fails
+subject.should have_received.bar  # This fails
 ~~~

-### Block Syntax
+### Block syntax

-The block syntax has two modes
+The block syntax has two modes:

 * A normal block mode with a DoubleDefinitionCreatorProxy argument: